If you missed out on the first post (20-16), I have decided to share my top 20 popular Psychology books of all time.

 - Reciprocation – Be wary of people who try to give you things for free.
 We often feel indebted to them and try to repay the favour.
 If you take something that is free, make sure that you actually want it.

 - Liking – If we like someone, we are more likely to say yes to whatever they ask of us.
-We are also more likely to favour people that we feel that we know, people that are similar to us, people that are more physically attractive, and people that give us nice compliments.
+We are also more likely to favour people that we feel that we know, people that are similar to us, people that are more physically attractive, and people that give us lovely compliments.
 Be wary of a complimentary salesperson, even if it has nothing to do with what they are trying to sell.

 - Authority – People respect and are typically obedient to authority, as was shown in the now infamous Stanley Milgram experiment.
 The results were so shocking that the researchers and Psychiatrists failed to predict by a large margin just how compliant people would be in inflicting pain on others when they are told to do so by an authority figure.
-Even actors posing as dentists can be very effective in selling toothpaste, so make sure that someone’s authority is legitimate before listening to what they have to say.
+Even actors posing as dentists can be very useful in selling toothpaste, so make sure that someone’s authority is legitimate before listening to what they have to say.

 - Scarcity – This is related to supply and demand.
 The more scarce people think a commodity is, the more they want it.
-Manipulative people will use our tendency to be more sensitive to possible losses when they give us an ultimatum, or trick us into believing that something is a “last chance opportunity” when it really isn’t.
+Manipulative people will use our tendency to be more sensitive to possible losses when they give us an ultimatum or trick us into believing that something is a “last chance opportunity” when it really isn’t.

 Read it if: You’d like to learn more about the six universal principles of persuasion, how to use them to ethically persuade other people, and how to defend yourself against them when they are used by marketers, salespeople and other manipulative people in your life.